 Generally, a parent can decide where to take the child and how the time will be spent.
-However, this must be reasonable.
-You should also be complying with the rules for your area.
-You can see what rules apply in your area here.
+However, this must be reasonable and comply with the government guidance which is in place at the time of the contact.

 What if I am concerned about sending my child because of Covid-19?

 If you have a Child Arrangements Order, even if you were concerned about the risk of infection, preventing the other parent from having their court-ordered contact would still be a breach of the court order.